Snillfjord Municipality: Coat of arms

 The coat of arms was granted on 31 August 1990 and it was in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Vert, a pitchfork argent" (I grønt et sølv greip).
 This means the arms have a green field (background) and the charge is a pitchfork.
 The pitchfork has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 This design was chosen to symbolize the importance of agriculture in the municipality.
 The arms were designed by Einar H. Skjervold.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway had one parish (sokn) within the municipality of Snillfjord.
+The Church of Norway had one parish (sokn) within Snillfjord Municipality.
 It is part of the Orkdal prosti (deanery) in the Diocese of Nidaros.